 The Supreme Court cited inadequate reasoning provided by RBI and its failure to prove that cryptocurrency trade harmed traditional banks, for its judgment.
 Owing to inconsistencies in the legal definition of virtual currencies, the SC contended if they even fell into the regulatory ambit of RBI.
 Ever since the judgment, there has been a demand for more comprehensive regulation of cryptocurrencies in India.

 Various cryptocurrency exchanges reported substantial spikes in Bitcoin prices afterward.
-CoinDCX was the first Bitcoin exchange in India which allowed INR deposits in its exchange soon after the court legalized it.
+CoinDCX was the first Bitcoin exchange in India that allowed INR deposits in its exchange soon after the court legalized it.

 What does legalization mean for cryptocurrencies in India?

-The SC judgment can change the course of cryptocurrency trading in India.
-India, being one of the largest markets in the world, with a substantial younger population, is likely to witness widespread adoption of cryptocurrencies in the future.
+India, being one of the largest markets in the world, with a substantial young population, is likely to witness widespread adoption of cryptocurrencies in the future.
 This adoption and increased use can translate into stability in the value of cryptocurrency in India which can further fuel more adoption.
 Apart from adoption as a currency, Indian investors will have the option of diversifying their portfolios with investments in cryptocurrencies such as Bitcoin, Ethereum, etc. The increasing adoption of cryptocurrencies, both as a medium of exchange and as investments, will further increase the number of companies and banks accepting cryptocurrencies for transactions.
 Moreover, legal recognition is now likely to open up more avenues for blockchain startups in the country which can lead to the development of more innovative and inclusive financial instruments based on virtual currencies.

 Visit www.coindcx.com and get started today!